View Beverly Bertrang's Obituary on www.leadertelegram.com/ and share memories

 Beverly Ann Bertrang, age 81 of Fairchild, died Thursday March 26, 2020.

 Beverly was born May 12, 1938 to Ole and Mary 'Polly' (Phillips) Ulness.
-Beverly and Dean L. Bertrang were common law husband and wife for years after his first wife died.
-Dean passed away in 1992 a year after finally marry Beverly.
+Beverly and Dean L. Bertrang were common law husband and wife for years.
+Dean passed away in 1992 a year after finally marrying Beverly.

 Beverly loved her family and enjoyed the visits more than anyone could ever know.